This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - create significant vertical integration issues or conglomerate effects;

-- be likely to be referred to the ACCC by other regulators (including, for example, Australia’s Foreign Investment Review Board, the Australian Communications and Media Authority, the Australian Securities and Investments Commission and Australia’s prudential agencies);
+- be likely to be referred to the ACCC by other regulators (including, for example, Australia’s Foreign Investment Review Board (FIRB), the Australian Communications and Media Authority, the Australian Securities and Investments Commission and Australia’s prudential agencies); or

 - attract public attention or complaints from competitors, suppliers or customers.

-Informing the ACCC of a proposed acquisition as a matter of courtesy is an abridged form of the informal clearance process, which is described below.
-It is usually made where the acquirer is confident that the ACCC will not identify any substantial issues with their proposed acquisition and their transaction documents do not contain a condition precedent to closure of the acquisition which requires clearance from the ACCC.
+Informing the ACCC of a proposed acquisition as a matter of courtesy is an abridged form of the informal clearance process.
+It is usually made where the acquirer is confident that the ACCC will not identify any substantial issues with their proposed acquisition and their transaction documents do not contain a condition precedent to closure of the acquisition that requires clearance from the ACCC but the acquirer wishes to avoid delay as a result of FIRB seeking the ACCC’s views or to avoid a ‘please explain’ letter from the ACCC after the acquisition is announced.

 Informal clearance process

 Informal clearance is a popular notification method.
-It allows the acquirer to approach the ACCC on a confidential basis for a non-binding view prior to the ACCC commencing market inquires.
+It allows the acquirer to approach the ACCC on a confidential basis for a non-binding view before the acquisition is announced, or on a non-confidential basis once the acquisition is announced, or both.

 Approaching the ACCC on a confidential basis is desirable because it gives the acquirer and the ACCC an opportunity to identify and narrow any issues before the ACCC commences its market inquiries to assess the likely effect on competition of the proposed acquisition.
 During market inquiries, the ACCC actively canvasses information from competitors, suppliers and customers of the parties to the proposed acquisition, as well as other interested persons (including government departments and agencies).